 Over 250 companies, promoting more than 2000 products and services.
 It’s a lot for the average L&D professional to take in during the annual Learning Technologies treasure hunt – so what is it that actually makes a great company or a new offer stand out from the crowd at Britain’s favourite L&D event?

-So what should exhibitors be thinking about as they get prepped to impress this January?
-Our hotlist distills five years of exit polling down to the key marketing essentials that most visitors want to see more of.
+So what should exhibitors be thinking about as they get prepped to impress at the show?
+Our hotlist distills eight years of exit polling down to the key marketing essentials that most visitors want to see more of.

 1. Visitors don’t like being sold to at seminars